Microsoft said on Thursday that it is developing software that allows people to play Xbox video games on connected TVs without a console.

 According to Microsoft, in the next few weeks, Xbox Game Pass Ultimate subscription cloud games will be available through Internet browsers Chrome, Edge and Safari.

-Phil Spencer, head of the Xbox department, said: “Game consoles and PCs still exist.
+Phil Spencer, head of the Xbox division, said: “Game consoles and PCs still exist.
 Frankly speaking, there will always be, but through the cloud, we will be able to provide a powerful gaming experience for anyone connected to the Internet.”

 “With the cloud, gamers can fully participate in the Xbox experience like someone using local hardware.